tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Flowing Silver

+Free Action

+_Recharge 11+:_ The surface of this mirrored round shield flows like quicksilver.
+When someone attacking you rolls a natural 1, you may teleport that attacker to anywhere nearby that you can see.
+You can’t put the attacker into immediate danger (no teleporting foes into lava), but can put them in combat with your allies, or stick them up a tree.
+If the attacker’s wielding a weapon, then you can choose to just teleport the weapon; the attacker can either let go of its weapon and stay engaged with you, or keep hold of the weapon and get teleported too.

+**Quirk:** Vain

+---

 #### Forge-Hot Shield

 _Recharge 6+:_ When an attacker misses you with an odd roll, you inflict 5 ongoing fire damage on that enemy (champion: 10 ongoing; epic: 15 ongoing).